awsaavedra/coding-practice/dynamicallyTyped/python/fundamentals_of_programming/oop/README.md

     c. **class** has...

-      --*instance variables (things a class knows about) --*methods (things a class does)
+      --*instance variables (things a class knows about)

+      --*methods (things a class does)

     d.**Polymorphism** (v. overriding or overloading)

     e.**Composition/aggregation**

-      -has a, explain it
+      --*has a, explain it

-      -Can an object be composed of multiple things?
+      --*Can an object be composed of multiple things?
 What about mult inheritance?

     f. **Multiple inheritance** and which languages have it

     g. **Encapsulation**

-      i) Why do you need it?
+      --*Why do you need it?

     h. **Interface** ( aka  protocol)

-      i) Know the difference between interface and abstract class
+      --*Know the difference between interface and abstract class

     j.Reiterating method stuff (seriously, learn it):

       a.**METHOD**...

            a.**overriding**

            b.**overloading**(vs. overriding)

            c.**signatures (What is included in one)

            d.visibility (e.g. public, private, protected, etc.)

     k.Objects briefly explained